 - Flexibility and the ability to work autonomously as well as work within a collaboration with multiple high-profile organizations.

 - A comprehensive understanding of the social determinants of health is strongly preferred.

-- Demonstrated strategic thinking skills.
+- Strong analytical and critical thinking skills.

-- Strong communication and interpersonal skills.
+- Superior communication and interpersonal skills.

 - Ability to respond quickly to change.